hongan2419/Write-ups/Loki/Unz1pp3r/README.md

 ## First glance
 When you visit the URL, the website say that it will be release in more than 1000 days
 ![image](https://user-images.githubusercontent.com/39065934/126634155-dacd87d8-7f5e-46b9-aceb-0e95745b488a.png)
-When checking the source, the have the following javascript code for counting down time
+When checking the source, they have the following javascript code for counting down time
 ![image](https://user-images.githubusercontent.com/39065934/126634244-7bb79a7a-823c-4e69-bf09-8a0cba5bd2b6.png)
 ## Find the real page